I can remember it like it was yesterday.

 The Phone Call

-There isn’t a surveyor who wants to get “The Phone Call.”
+There isn’t a surveyor in the world who wants to get “That Phone Call.”
 It’s the call that makes your heart palpitate.

 As a surveyor, when you leave the site, after getting your layout points in, you are onto your next task.
 You aren’t looking backwards, you have too many other tasks to get to.

-When the call comes in from the field reporting that something with the layout doesn’t seem right, your world turns upside down.
+When the call comes in from the field reporting that something with the layout doesn’t seem right, your gut starts to twist.

 What did I miss?
 Did my control point get disturbed?
 Instrument calibration?
 Did my rodman have the backsight set up correctly?
 Did I double check my offsets?
 How did I run my calcs?
 Did they build anything yet?
 Are the guys standing around waiting?